China says Taiwan drills are meant to hone combat capabilities

 Tsai, who won re-election by a landslide last month on a platform of standing up to China, says Taiwan is an independent country called the Republic of China, its official name.

-China’s Eastern Theater Command said that “Taiwan independence forces have ignored national justice and stepped up their pursuit of independence”.
+China’s Eastern Theatre Command said that “Taiwan independence forces have ignored national justice and stepped up their pursuit of independence”.

 “The theater forces always maintain a high degree of alertness, follow closely the situation and resolutely fulfill their missions,” the statement added.